-- Best practice water efficiency: Application of a minimum 5-star WELS ratings to internal sanitary fixtures including taps, urinals, toilets, washing machines, and dishwashers, and 3-star rating for showers. - Water reuse: Rainwater capture from 100% of trafficable and nontrafficable roof areas to supply internal non-potable demand and external landscape irrigation, with overflows directed to street drainage, with provisions for controlled release through Smart Tank technology.
-The tower roof area will supply 12% of internal toilet flushing and washing machine demand.
-The water harvested from the podium will supply 30% of irrigation demand for landscaped areas including green walls and façade greening.
+- Best practice water efficiency: Application of a minimum 5-star WELS ratings to internal sanitary fixtures including taps, urinals, toilets, washing machines, and dishwashers, and 3-star rating for showers. - Water reuse: Rainwater capture from 100% of roof and podium areas to supply internal non-potable demand and external landscape irrigation, with overflows directed to street drainage, with provisions for controlled release through Smart Tank technology.
+Water harvested from these areas will supply 14.5% of internal toilet flushing, washing machine and onsite irrigation demand for landscaped areas including green walls and green roofs. - Fit for purpose water use: Treatment of rainwater prior to reuse, including first flush diversion, sediment removal and UV treatment. - Stormwater flow reduction: Average annual flow reduction of 72% discharged from the site compared to predevelopment levels, through water retention and reuse on site. - Use of recycled water network: Dual reticulation of non-potable water to all non-potable water outlets throughout the development for the future supply of precinct scale recycled water. - Green infrastructure: Green roofs placed on 50% of tower roof areas and 2 story green walls placed on north facing walls of Towers A, C, D and F.

-- Fit for purpose water use: Treatment of non-trafficable water prior to reuse, including first flush diversion and UV treatment.
-Trafficable areas will receive additional treatment to remove sediment to protect UV systems.
-Reuse will be via controlled access and sub-surface irrigation systems. - Stormwater flow reduction: Average annual flow reduction of 91% discharged from the site compared to predevelopment levels, through water retention and reuse on site. - Third pipe and recycled water network: Dual reticulation of nonpotable water to all non-potable water outlets throughout the development for the future supply of precinct scale recycled water. - Green infrastructure: 40% site greening.
-Water efficient landscaping with high proportion of native and low water use plants, including medium canopy trees at podium level with deep soil zones, green walls and green facades.
-All landscaping will be irrigated with rainwater first and supplemented by recycled water. - Green Factor score of 0.78: The development will achieve optimal levels of site greening, contributing to a healthy human connection to nature and connectivity with landscaping at street level. - Urban Heat Island effect amelioration: The urban heat island effect will be mitigated through the use of extensive greening and shading across the site, including horizontal and vertical greening and the use of roofing materials with a minimum three-year Solar Reflectance Index of 64.
-These measures will be placed on 97% of site area. - Stormwater pollutant reduction: The development will exceed best practice stormwater pollution reduction through retention and reuse, reducing mean annual pollutant loads for Total Suspended Solids, Total Phosphorous and Total Nitrogen. - Best practice management: Metering on all main end uses, recycled and rainwater outlets, and individual apartments to enable effective monitoring and identify leaks.
+Water efficient landscaping with high proportion of native and low water use plants, including small and medium canopy trees at street and podium level with deep soil zones.
+All landscaping will be irrigated with rainwater first and supplemented by recycled water, through controlled access and sub-surface irrigation systems.

+- Green Factor Score of 0.69: Site greening achieves optimal levels of performance, contributing to a healthy human connection to nature and connectivity with landscaping at street level. - Urban Heat Island: The urban heat island effect will be mitigated through the use of extensive greening and shading across the site, increased water in the landscape, horizontal and vertical greening and the use of roofing and podium materials with a minimum three-year Solar Reflectance Index of 64.
+These measures will be placed on 86% of the site area.1 - Stormwater pollutant reduction: The development will exceed best practice stormwater pollution reduction through retention and reuse, reducing mean annual pollutant loads for Total Suspended Solids, Total Phosphorous and Total Nitrogen. - Best practice management: Metering on all main end uses, recycled and rainwater outlets, and individual apartments to enable effective monitoring and identify leaks.
 All plumbing connections meet South East Water's conditions of connection. - Building services: No water-based heat rejection methods will be used for the air conditioning system, fire protection system testing will be controlled with isolation valves for each floor, and water utilised for testing will be reserved and reused for landscape irrigation. - Best practice construction management: A site management plan will be prepared to minimise the risks of stormwater pollution from the development in particular sediments, gross pollutants, and construction debris. - Green Star Rating: The response maximizes the points that can be achieved through IWM following a performance pathway, providing an estimated reduction in potable water consumption of up to 30% compared to a reference building.